 In order to keep my work pattern in place I'll be available 4 days a week including weekends and I'm happy to shoot early mornings or evenings as the light is beautiful in the apartment then and not so fierce.
 If working in the loft there is no natural light but I have access to lamps and an led photography light which is sufficient in the small space.

-Camera wise I have a Canon 5dII with two Sigma lenses, a 35mm 1.4 Art, and an 85mm 1.4.
-If the project is popular I will add a fast 50mm too.And a Manfrotto 190 go tripod which is ultra flexible..
+Camera wise I have a Canon 5dII with two Sigma lenses, a 35mm 1.4 Art, and an 85mm 1.4. and a Manfrotto 190 go tripod which is ultra flexible..
+I have a dedicated laptop with an ssd drive for speed.
 The apartment living room and window is South facing, so has excellent light all day, and the apartment is light and bright throughout.
-I also have two 500w continuous lights to work in the evings or as the light draws in.
+I also have two 500w continuous lights to work in the evenings or as the light draws in.

 I'm using Canon Eos Utility to tether to as it's simple and easy to use and works well with most editing software directly.
 Before shooting I would recommend watching this brief You tube video from Canon which explains it and demonstrates it well.
 I've tried several remote desktop controls but Zoom and Anydesk have proven the easiest and most reliable, especially with tiling the windows and communication.
 This will be tested prior to the first shoot.

 I'm allow set up time prior to your shoot time so the process doesn't eat into your shoot time.
 I'm happy to spend time discussing concept and lighting beforehand as any normal shoot.
 My rates for remote shooting are £35 p/h